sara-nl/newsreader-hadoop/README.md

    download the accompanying components from [BeeHub](https://beehub.nl/Newsreader/newsreader-hadoop-components) to this directory.
 5. Build the jar and zip the components with `./gradlew installDist`.
-These will be create in the directory build/install/newsreader-hadoop.
+The results will be stored in the directory build/install/newsreader-hadoop.
 Use `./gradlew build` to create a single zip archive in build/distributions containing the binary distribution.